KevinOleniczak/Windfarm-software/README.md

 * A4B Room Profile: A4B_Room_Profile
 * A4B Private skill: Windfarm (linked to the devices)
 * Link the new private skill to the A4B account to make available for users: ask api add-private-distribution-account --skill-id amzn1.ask.skill.86aaxxxxxxxxx1e41 --stage live --account-id arn:aws:iam::1xxxxxxxxxx4:root
-* Inviate users and/or add designated Alexa devices like an Echo
+* Invite users and/or add designated Alexa devices like an Echo

 ### Sumerian
 * Gather turbine mast and fin OBJ files from hardware models repository (if not using the bundle)